Career Pilot WIth applied human factors aviation Diploma program

 The ability to safely and effectively plan and execute Day, or Night, VFR or IFR , Multi-engine flights.

-The knowledge and ability to pass company and Transport Canada written exams and Flight tests.
+The knowledge and ability to pass company and Transport Canada written exams and flight tests.

-The effective understanding of Aviation Human Factors as it pertains to this program.
+Excellent understanding of Aviation Human Factors as it pertains to this program.

 Employment / Career